MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 2. Do one of the following:

-    - If the person you want to add is listed in the **Recent** list, select the contact's tile.
+    - If the person you want to add is listed in the **Recent** list, select the contact.

       ![XXX.](media/calling-start-call-1.JPG "XXX")